w3f/Grants-Program/applications/voting-tool.md

  - Notion
  - CoinGecko

-A current limitation is, that the tool is tied to Notion, but if we would change the database to, for example, Postgres or MongoDB, then it wouldn't connect to Notion properly, and our DAO is using Notion extensively.
-We wouldn't want to use a second app for proposal management.
-There are multiple solutions here, one is to create an extension that will add an overlay above OpenGov, instead of Notion, so we wouldn't experience it as using one more app, or we could switch to a database like Postgres, develop a front end for the tool, and probably somehow bridge that to Notion, for communities that prefer Notion.
+A current limitation is, that the tool is tied to Notion.
+In Milestone 2, we will switch to SQLite.
+That will make it possible to connect subsequent front ends as well.
+Most likely we will keep Notion as a legacy option for now.

 ### Ecosystem Fit